Ordeal by Innocence: Film

 A film adaptation was released in 1985, directed by Desmond Davis.
 It starred Donald Sutherland as Arthur Calgary, Sarah Miles as Mary Durrant, Christopher Plummer as Leo Argyle, Ian McShane as Philip Durrant, Diana Quick as Gwenda Vaughan, and Faye Dunaway as Rachel Argyle.

 The film's musical score by Dave Brubeck was criticised as inappropriate for its style of mystery.
-Brubeck had taken over from Pino Donaggio, who had already composed many pieces for the project, but was too busy to work on the project when various film edits needed re-scoring.
-His original score had swirling strings, lush melodies, and tension-filled passages.
+Pino Donaggio had already composed many pieces for the project, but was too busy to work on the project when various film edits needed re-scoring, so Brubeck took over from him.
+Donaggio's original score had swirling strings, lush melodies, and tension-filled passages.

 Television

 Agatha Christie's Marple (2007)

 The novel was adapted for the third season of the ITV television series Agatha Christie's Marple featuring Geraldine McEwan as the eponymous Miss Marple in 2007, although the character was not in the original novel.
 The episode guest starred Denis Lawson as Leo, Stephanie Leonidas as Hester, Lisa Stansfield as Mary, and Jane Seymour as Rachel.
 This version made noticeable differences from the novel, such as having Jacko (Burn Gorman) executed by hanging instead of dying in prison of pneumonia.

 Gwenda Vaughan (Juliet Stevenson) takes Philip Durrant's (Richard Armitage) place as the household member who is murdered by Kirsten (Alison Steadman) for coming too close to the truth.
 Omitted completely is Kirsten's attempt to silence Tina (Gugu Mbatha-Raw) and Micky (Bryan Dick) by stabbing Tina.
 There is also the addition of another adopted child, Bobby (Tom Riley), the twin brother of Jacko, who commits suicide after financial ruin.
 Kirsten is shown being arrested at the end, unlike in the original novel in which her arrest was not explicitly included in the actual text.